rosyberti/website/python-course/index.md

 * Google for a solution: This is not just me being lazy!
 Real-world software developers often have to Google for solutions to their problems, so getting practice at this from the start is very beneficial.
 * Ask a question in the Slack community: Other students
 * Email me: You can use [this link](mailto:nicholasmccullum@gmail.com) to email me.
 While I always love hearing from students, please exhaust the other two options first since I might not reply right away.

+## About Me

+My name is Nick McCullum and I have worked in quantitative finance and computer programming for my entire career.
+I'm currently working as the President of Sure Dividend, where I built our technology stack from scratch, including:

+* Python scripts deployed on AWS EC2 and AWS Lambda
+* a PostgreSQL relational database on AWS RDS
+* a client-facing Wordpress site featuring a members-only login area

+and more.

+I created this course because I wanted to make it easy to learn the Python/SQL stack to jump-start your career and live a more fulfilling life.